apolloapi/apolloapi-doc/docs/api/connectors.md

 1. Click your profile icon in the top right
 2. Hit profile
-3. Scroll all the way to the bottom where it says `Accounts`
+3. Scroll all the way to the bottom where it says `Accounts`.

 #### Grabbing your secret key